Bicinchoninic acid assay

-The bicinchoninic acid assay (BCA assay), also known as the Smith assay, after its inventor, Paul K. Smith at the Pierce Chemical Company, now part of Thermo Fisher Scientific, is a biochemical assay for determining the total concentration of protein in a solution (0.5 μg/mL to 1.5 mg/mL), similar to Lowry protein assay, Bradford protein assay or biuret reagent.
-The total protein concentration is exhibited by a color change of the sample solution from green to purple in proportion to protein concentration, which can then be measured using colorimetric techniques.
+The bicinchoninic acid assay (BCA assay), also known as the Smith assay, after its inventor, Paul K. Smith at the Pierce Chemical Company, is a biochemical assay for determining the total concentration of protein in a solution (0.5 μg/mL to 1.5 mg/mL), similar to Lowry protein assay, Bradford protein assay or biuret reagent.
+The total protein concentration is exhibited by a color change of the sample solution from blue to purple in proportion to protein concentration, which can then be measured using colorimetric techniques.
+The BCA assay was patented by Pierce Chemical Company in 1989 & the patent expired in 2006.

 Mechanism

 A stock BCA solution contains the following ingredients in a highly alkaline solution with a pH 11.25: bicinchoninic acid, sodium carbonate, sodium bicarbonate, sodium tartrate, and copper(II) sulfate pentahydrate.

 The BCA assay primarily relies on two reactions.
 First, the peptide bonds in protein reduce Cu2+ ions from the copper(II) sulfate to Cu1+ (a temperature dependent reaction).
 The amount of Cu2+ reduced is proportional to the amount of protein present in the solution.
 Next, two molecules of bicinchoninic acid chelate with each Cu1+ ion, forming a purple-colored complex that strongly absorbs light at a wavelength of 562 nm.

 The bicinchoninic acid Cu1+ complex is influenced in protein samples by the presence of cysteine/cystine, tyrosine, and tryptophan side chains.
 At higher temperatures (37 to 60 °C), peptide bonds assist in the formation of the reaction complex.
 Incubating the BCA assay at higher temperatures is recommended as a way to increase assay sensitivity while minimizing the variances caused by unequal amino acid composition.

 The amount of protein present in a solution can be quantified by measuring the absorption spectra and comparing with protein solutions of known concentration.